Dolly Roll

-Dolly Roll was a Hungarian pop band, established in 1983 from ex-members of the band Hungária.
+Dolly Roll was a Hungarian pop band established in 1983 from former members of the band Hungária.
 Their first LP, Vakáció-ó-ó sold 250,000 copies within two months.
 In 1984, they went on a tour in Hungary, performing in 50 places.
 They released a new album every year.
-In both 1986-87 and 1992 the band went through some changes in membership.
+In both 1986-1987 and 1992 the band went through some changes in membership.
 In 1998, they held a concert in Budapest Sportcsarnok.
 In 2017, their lead singer, Maria "Dolly" Penczi, announced that the band would stop performing.
 Throughout their first thirty years, they sold more than five million records.